Refinitiv blocks Reuters stories on Tiananmen from its Eikon platform

 Refinitiv took the action to block the stories last week after the Cyberspace Administration of China (CAC), which controls online speech, threatened to suspend the company’s service in China if it did not comply, three people with knowledge of the decision said.

 Refinitiv’s intention was to block the distribution of the stories only in China, two people familiar with the matter said.
-However, users outside China also said they could not see the stories.
+However, many users outside of China said they could not see the stories.
 It was not clear why.

+Other recent Reuters stories with “Tiananmen” in the headline were also not available.
+Four Eikon clients in Asia outside China said the Tiananmen stories were visible on their feeds on Tuesday.

 Refinitiv was formed last year when Reuters News’ parent company Thomson Reuters Corp sold a 55% stake in its Financial & Risk (F&R) unit to a group led by private equity firm Blackstone Group LP.

-Note: Earlier versions of this story were removed from Eikon’s scrolling news feeds in China soon after publication early on Tuesday morning.